What is a Stock Option?

 In the past, when the holder of an option exercised his right, the transaction was processed and the certificates of stocks delivered to the holder.
 In the modern market, all settlements occur in cash, based on the value of the underlying stock.

-Mr. A purchases AAPL November 2016 call options with strike price of $108.
-The contract priced each share at $2.23 and costs $223 for one contract of 100 shares.
+Mr. A purchases AAPL November 2016 call options with a strike price of $108.
+The option contract premium costs $223 for one contract of 100 shares.
 AAPL, at the time of purchase, stood at $109.10.
-If the option exercised, A would get 100 AAPL shares at $108 the next trading day.
+If the option exercised, Mr. A would get 100 AAPL shares at $108 the next trading day.